 What, then, is the relation of this dictatorship to democracy?

-Communist Manifesto simply places side by side the two concepts: "to raise the proletariat to the position of the ruling class" and "to win the battle of democracy".
+We have seen that the Communist Manifesto simply places side by side the two concepts: "to raise the proletariat to the position of the ruling class" and "to win the battle of democracy".
 On the basis of all that has been said above, it is possible to determine more precisely how democracy changes in the transition from capitalism to communism.

 In capitalist society, providing it develops under the most favourable conditions, we have a more or less complete democracy in the democratic republic.
 But this democracy is always hemmed in by the narrow limits set by capitalist exploitation, and consequently always remains, in effect, a democracy for the minority, only for the propertied classes, only for the rich.
 Freedom in capitalist society always remains about the same as it was in the ancient Greek republics: freedom for the slave-owners.
-Owing to the conditions of capitalist exploitation, the modern wage slaves are so crushed by want and poverty that "they cannot be bothered with democracy", "cannot be bothered with politics"; in the ordinary, peaceful course of events, the majority of the population is debarred from participation in public and political life.”
+Owing to the conditions of capitalist exploitation, the modern wage slaves are so crushed by want and poverty that "they cannot be bothered with democracy", "cannot be bothered with politics"; in the ordinary, peaceful course of events, the majority of the population is debarred from participation in public and political life.”12

 And not clear is defined “what IS socialism” as Lenin did in other parts of “State and Revolution” (of course NOT quoted by our revisionists):